 Pembe Gizem Özdil

-pgizemozdil@gmail.com
+✉️ pgozdil@fas.harvard.edu

 about me

-I am currently a Research Intern at
+I am currently a Research Fellow at the

-Kempner Institute at Harvard University as
+Kempner Institute at Harvard University.

 Please feel free to reach out if you'd like to collaborate or learn more about my work.